 Legal Permanent Resident: To be eligible for a green card you must qualify through a family members, through employment, as a refugee or asylee, or as a special immigrant category (see link below) Permanent resident status provides individuals with the privilege of living and working in the United States permanently.

 Legal Permanent Resident Renewals: (Green Card Renewals) – A Permanent Resident Card (Green Card) is issued to all permanent residents as proof that they are authorized to live and work in the United States.
 You should renew your Green Card if you are a permanent resident and your card is valid for 10 years and is either expired or will expire within the next 6 months.

-Deferred Action for Childhood Arrivals (DACA) Renewals – DACA was an executive action enacted by President Obama in 2012 which enabled individuals who came to the U.S. as children (before age 16) and meet several key guidelines to request consideration for deferred action.
+Deferred Action for Childhood Arrivals (DACA) New and Renewals – DACA was an executive action enacted by President Obama in 2012 which enabled individuals who came to the U.S. as children (before age 16) and meet several key guidelines to request consideration for deferred action.
 Recipients are eligible for work authorization and are shielded from deportation.
 The work authorization is valid for two years and must be renewed.
-Currently only those who have been approved can renew their DACA – No new applications are being accepted.
+On December 7, 2020, A U.S. federal court ordered the full restoration of the original DACA program.
+New applications are being accepted.

 There are two ways to donate to Immigrant Hope – Wyoming/Idaho:

 If you would like to get involved with Immigrant Hope, we are always looking for more volunteers!
 Spanish language skills are a plus, but even if you don’t speak Spanish, there are other ways to help.
 Get involved by emailing us at firstname.lastname@example.org.